google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_mulJacVec

-This function multiplies the constraint Jacobian :ref:`mjData`.efc_J by a vector.
+This function multiplies the constraint Jacobian mjData.efc_J by a vector.
 Note that the Jacobian can be either dense or sparse; the function is aware of this setting.
 Multiplication by J maps velocities from joint space to constraint space.

 .. _mj_mulJacTVec: